southern palmertown area

-The Palmertown Conservation Area stretches from Moreau Lake State Park in the north all the way to Saratoga Springs in the south, and from Route 9 in the east to Route 9N to the west, including properties in Corinth and Greenfield.
+The Palmertown Conservation Area stretches from Moreau Lake State Park in the north all the way to Saratoga Springs in the south, and from Route 9 in the east to Route 9N in the west, including properties in Corinth and Greenfield.
 One important goal is to eventually create a trail network that will run the length of the conservation area, crossing some of the wildest and most natural terrain in Saratoga County.
 The area includes unfragmented forests which provide important wildlife habitat and timber, and protect the headwaters of the Snook Kill and Kayaderosseras Creek.

 Saratoga PLAN has been instrumental in planning land use in the entire area.
 A detailed landscape analysis identified the landscape’s high potential for groundwater recharge and resiliency, two important ecosystem functions.
 The Palmertown Conservation Area also contains existing public lands and trail systems, which can be linked together to create a long distance trail network connecting communities and providing recreation opportunities that span the landscape.
 Our goal is to develop a landscape-scale conservation strategy for the area that promotes community engagement and recreation opportunities while balancing ecological protection and community development.